Environmental Accounting’s Strategic Role in Sustainable Natural Resource Governance: A Q-Methodology and Cluster Analysis Hybrid Approach

 Abstract

-This study, conducted in 2025, examined the role of Strategic Environmental Accounting (SEA) in enhancing Sustainable Natural Resource Governance (SNRG) in Iran, focusing on Governance Quality (GQ), Resource Dependency (RD), and Green Technology Innovations (GTI).
-Data were collected from 45 stakeholders (15 activists in the public sector, 15 academic experts, and 15 activists in the private sector) using a hybrid Q-methodology and cluster analysis approach through Q-sort with 50 items (Cronbach’s alpha=0.87).
+This study, conducted in 2025, examined the role of Strategic Environmental Accounting (SEA) in enhancing Sustainable Natural Resource Governance (SNRG) in Iran, focusing on Governance Quality (GQ), Resource Dependence (RD), and Green Technology Innovations (GTI).
+Data were collected from 45 stakeholders (15 public sector activists, 15 academic experts, and 15 private sector activists) using a hybrid Q-methodology and cluster analysis approach through Q-sort with 50 items (Cronbach’s alpha = 0.87).
 The fsQCA analysis identified three main causal configurations: SEA × GQ (coverage=0.72, consistency=0.83), ~SEA × GTI (coverage=0.68, consistency=0.81), and GQ × ~RD (coverage=0.65, consistency=0.80), confirming the mediating role of GQ and the sufficiency of GTI.
 K-means cluster analysis (silhouette score=0.78) revealed three regional clusters: Northern (size=29, SNRG=0.710, GTI=0.80), Southern (size=16, SNRG=0.692, RD=0.85), and Central (size=15, SNRG=0.713, GQ=0.78).
 ANOVA (F=4.56, p=0.014) and chi-square tests (χ²=12.34, p<0.05) confirmed significant differences among clusters.
-Findings, supported by correlations above 0.70 and 85% Q-sort agreement, demonstrated that SEA enhances SNRG by improving transparency, particularly in high-GQ clusters, while GTI mitigates RD’s negative effects, aligning with a 20-30% reduction in carbon emissions in high-GTI regions.
-These results propose region-specific policies to address Iran’s environmental challenges, such as climate change and resource depletion, and support Sustainable Development Goals (SDGs 7 and 13).
+Findings, supported by correlations above 0.70 and 85% Q-sort agreement, demonstrated that SEA enhances SNRG by improving transparency, particularly in high-GQ clusters, while GTI mitigates RD’s negative effects.
+These results propose region-specific policies to address Iran’s environmental challenges, such as climate change and resource depletion, and support (SDGs 7 and 13).
 Limitations include reliance on subjective perspectives and a limited sample size, though triangulation and peer debriefing enhanced result validity.
 Future research could utilize longitudinal data and technologies like blockchain for dynamic monitoring of resource sustainability.

 Keywords